 - all adjoining properties, buildings and window opening locations

 - bar scale with text note, north point

 - important views to and from the site

 - opportunities and constraints for development.

-- SEPP 65 verification statement by a registered architect (including registration number)
+- SEPP 65 verification statement by a registered architect with their registration number

 - Draft Statement of Environmental Effects, which identifies: